joel113/documentation-cheatsheet/git.md

 `git rm build/*.js --ignore-unmatch` - Removes files from the index

+`git restore --staged .` - Removes files from the staging

 ## Git Log

 `git log --all --decorate --oneline --graph` - Shows the history like a graph